 Any other examples where you’re seeing a heightened increase in how data is influencing product development?

 Yes!
 There’s been an exponential increase in the urgency of evaluating how customer preferences and behaviors have changed during this crisis.
-Companies are determining which products are most likely to sell and deliver margin with “new customers” as well as adjustments that need to be made to their product portfolio and pricing.
-For example, a Fortune 50 multinational that produces leading consumer goods is gleaning their analytics across product lines and evaluating specific features or ingredients in their formulas, such as disinfectant properties to determine if a new element is needed and/or what’s not selling now.
-A popular bath linen company is leveraging their data to highlight the anti-microbial components of their towels based on consumer expectations in a post-COVID-19 environment.
+Companies are determining which products are most likely to sell and deliver margin with “new customers,” as well as adjustments that need to be made to their product portfolio and pricing.
+For example, a Fortune 50 multinational that produces leading consumer goods is gleaning its analytics across product lines and evaluating specific features or ingredients in its formulas, such as disinfectant properties, to determine if a new element is needed and/or what’s not selling now.
+A popular bath linen company is leveraging its data to highlight the anti-microbial components of its towels based on consumer expectations in a post-COVID-19 environment.